“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 With that said, bias-ply tires are still the preferred choice for toughness.
 Thanks to the 45-angle plies inside, bias-ply tires have a much stiffer construction.

-This makes them a much better choice for driving over uneven surfaces, such as off-roading and agricultural use.
+This makes them a much better choice for driving over uneven surfaces, such as off-roading and for agricultural use.
 In the same circumstances, radial tires will suffer.
 Moreover, bias-ply tires can be left stationary for very long periods without being warped in any way.

 That said, bias-ply tires are also heavier, which hurts on-road performance.
 These tires aren’t the best choice for highway driving – they are less stable and responsive.
 Also, you might experience worse fuel economy and accelerated tread wear.